siraben/zkeme80/docs/forth-compression.md

 # Forth bootstrap stream compression

-The bootstrap sources are currently stored as plain text on flash pages.
+The bootstrap sources are stored as plain text on Flash pages.
 Two offline tools quantify ways to shrink them; neither changes the ROM format or the runtime interpreter yet.

 - `tools/analyze_forth_compression.py` applies LZSS directly to the source bytes.
 This is the smallest current baseline.